Sir-Mudkip/project-chimera/README.md

+# What is Chimera:

+WIP Headless image with the option to boot with gnome.

 # finpilot

 A template for building custom bootc operating system images based on the lessons from [Universal Blue](https://universal-blue.org/) and [Bluefin](https://projectbluefin.io).
 It is designed to be used manually, but is optimized to be bootstraped by GitHub Copilot.
 After set up you'll have your own custom Linux.